chaynHQ/bloom-frontend/docs/local-development.md

 ## Summary

-**The develop branch is our source of truth.** Fork from develop, and when your PR is merged, develop will automatically merge into the main branch for deployment to production.
+**The develop branch is our source of truth.** Fork from develop, create your feature branch, and when your PR is merged, develop will automatically merge into the main branch for deployment to production.
 Consider [staging your frontend](https://github.com/chaynHQ/bloom-frontend/wiki/Staging-Directions) to test changes after opening your PR.

 To run Bloom's frontend: